backstage/backstage/.changeset/bright-kings-care.md

 '@backstage/plugin-scaffolder-react': minor
 ---

-Turn on `liveOmit` and `omitExtraData` to trim the superfluous fields which could be present
+Turn on `omitExtraData` to trim the superfluous fields which could be present